jremington/UWB-Indoor-Localization_Arduino/README.md

 This repository provides working example code for using Makerfabs ESP32_UWB modules to estimate the 2D or 3D position of a tag, in the presence of 3, 4 or more anchors at known locations.
 With careful anchor calibration and anchor position determination, +/- 10 cm accuracy in tag position can be obtained.

-The code makes extensive use of the DW1000 libary by Thomas Trojer (https://github.com/thotro/arduino-dw1000), source code copied here for convenience, with minor changes required to eliminate compilation errors using the ESP32_Arduino IDE.
+The code makes extensive use of the DW1000 library by Thomas Trojer (https://github.com/thotro/arduino-dw1000), source code copied here for convenience, with minor changes required to eliminate compilation errors using the ESP32_Arduino IDE.

 The code collects distances from the tag to all anchors and solves the linear least squares problem of computing the tag location from known distances and anchor locations.
 For the method, see this short technical paper: https://www.th-luebeck.de/fileadmin/media_cosa/Dateien/Veroeffentlichungen/Sammlung/TR-2-2015-least-sqaures-with-ToA.pdf